If you’ve had trouble mastering the art of a delicious apple pie, I’m sharing some secrets for the Perfect Apple Pie from Scratch.

 - Be careful not to incorporate too much flour into the dough or it will toughen your crust.
 You should roll the dough to approximately 1/8-inch thick.
 Overworking the dough will also make for a tougher crust by activating the gluten.

 If you’re on the hunt for more autumnal desserts, check out this roundup of my favorite apple recipes or if pumpkin is more your style, this old-fashioned Pumpkin Roll.
+My family adores this Cream Cheese Filled Apple Bundt Cake, too.
 I’m loving the sound of these 5 Fall Desserts That Will Make You Swoon as well as these 10 Must Make Fall Desserts!

 Do you have a favorite fall dessert?
 Let me know in the comments!Print